Book Facts

 —ROBERT G. WETZEL, Professor of Biology and author of Limnology, the foremost reference book on aquatic ecology

-Peek inside the book to see its first 25 pages with color plates, title page, table of contents, first chapter, etc.
+Peek inside the 4th Edition book to see its first 23 pages with title page, table of contents, and first chapter.

 Supplemental Articles